Esri/visualization-js/README.md

 A collection of samples showing how to use the ArcGIS API for JavaScript to create various visualizations.

+To explore these samples, you can:
+* Click any thumbnail below to see a live sample
+* Click the title under a thumbnail to view code

 ## Basic

 |[![](basic_simple_map/thumbnail.png)](https://esri.github.io/visualization-js/basic_simple_map)|![](basic_add_data/thumbnail.png)|![](basic_use_renderer/thumbnail.png)|